-Written by Bob Phillips, Peter Boonshaft, Kirk Moss, Stephen Benham, Matt Turner, and Robert Sheldon, the Sound Innovations authors bring years of extensive teaching, conducting, and composing experience.
+Written by Bob Phillips, Peter Boonshaft, Kirk Moss, Stephen Benham, Matt Turner, Robert Sheldon, Becky Bush, and Sarah Lenhart, the Sound Innovations authors bring years of extensive teaching, conducting, and composing experience.
 The most comprehensive method available, you can teach beginners through advanced ensembles with the same series.

 Books 1 & 2

 Book 1 has clean page layouts, solid pedagogy, clear goals for each exercise, and Book 1 is now completely free in SmartMusic!
 Provide MasterClass lessons with the included instrument-specific videos and accompaniment recordings that are now available streaming on SI Online.
 The content is organized into six short levels, providing benchmarks, assessment indicators, and intermediate goals.